-3) Close confinement is defined as situations when an animal does not have freedom of movement to stand up, lie down, move around, and/or get away from other animals.
-SHEEP MOHAIR ALPACA SKINS DOWN Anima l Nutrition 4.2.1 Minor When planning for feeding and nutrition, the organization takes into consideration animal numbers, seasonal forage production, brought-in food, and changing climate patterns.
-INTENT AND CLARIFICATION: Climate change has resulted in changes to expected growing conditions in some regions.
-For example, regions where droug was previously an emergency situation are now finding this to be a common occurrence.
+4.2.1 When planning for feeding and nutrition, the organization takes into consideration animal numbers, seasonal forage production, brought-in food, and changing climate patterns.
+Minor INTENT AND CLARIFICATION: Climate change has resulted in changes to expected growing conditions in some regions.
+For example, regions where drought was previously an emergency situation are now finding this to be a common occurrence.
 Planning for feed and nutrition shall take into account evolving climate patterns and their impact on the available feed for animals.
-SHEEP MOHAIR ALPACA SKINS 4.2.2 Critical Animals have access to adequate forage-based nutrition, suited to the animals' age and needs, t maintain health and to prevent prolonged hunger or malnutrition.
-Overall nutrition is based on forage which may be grazed and/or offered in harvested forms (e.g. hay, baleage).
+SHEEP MOHAIR ALPACA SKINS 1.2.2 Critical Animals have access to adequate forage-based nutrition, suited to the animals' age and needs, to maintain health and to prevent prolonged hunger or malnutrition.
+INTENT AND CLARIFICATION: Overall nutrition is based on forage which may be grazed and/or offered in harvested forms (e.g. hay, baleage).
 This does not preclude the use of grains or protein feeds to maintain animal health and welfare.
-All feeds are palatable and together deliver the appropriate dietary needs in terms of protein, energy, minerals, etc. Forage content in the daily diet is sufficient to avoid negative outcomes, such as acidosis.
-SHEEP MOHAIR ALPACA SKINS 4.2.3 Changes in diet are introduced gradually.
+2) All feeds are palatable and together deliver the appropriate dietary needs in terms of protein, energy, minerals, etc. 3) Forage content in the daily diet is sufficient to avoid negative outcomes, such as acidosis.
+SHEEP MOHAIR ALPACA SKINS WOOL 1.2.3 Changes in diet are introduced gradually.
 Minor INTENT AND CLARIFICATION: The organization has a protocol in place so that when animals are transferred from pasture to crop grazing (or vice versa), and/or introduced to supplementary feeding, this is done at a rate that allows them to adapt to the new feed.
-The time needed for adaptation will vary with the severity of the change in diet.
-SHEEP MOHAIR ALPACA SKINS 4.2.4 Waterfowl are provided with sufficient food to meet their nutritional needs and to maintain them good condition.
+2) The time needed for adaptation will vary with the severity of the change in diet.
+SHEEP MOHAIR ALPACA SKINS WOOL 1.2.7 Growth promoters are not used.
+Major • INTENT AND CLARIFICATION: 1) Growth promoters are not routinely used in waterfowl or fiber animal production, and are prohibited in many countries; however, this criterion is included in the Standard as some farming systems still use growth promoters for flock or herd-based treatments.
+Antibiotics can function as growth promoters, so any herd- or flock-wide use of such products is justified as addressing a disease rather than simply promoting growth.
+SHEEP MOHAIR ALPACA SKINS DOWN